 Endianness=big | little | native Native-endian means that the endianness will be resolved at load time to be either big-endian or little-endian, depending on what is native for the CPU that the Erlang machine is run on.
-Endianness only matters when the Type is either integer or float.
+Endianness only matters when the Type is either integer, utf16, utf32, or float.
 The default is big.

-Unit=unit:IntegerLiteral The allowed range is 1..256.
+Unit= unit: IntegerLiteral The allowed range is 1..256.
 Defaults to 1 for integer, float and bitstring, and to 8 for binary.
+No unit specifier must be given for the types utf8, utf16, and utf32.